Poole scores 41, Thompson 31, Warriors beat Blazers 118-112 - KTVZ

 Ty Jerome hit a half-court buzzer-beater to end the first quarter that put Golden State ahead 41-25, much to the delight of a cheering Stephen Curry as the reigning NBA Finals MVP missed his eighth straight game with a partially dislocated left shoulder.
 Poole has been the Warriors’ top scorer in nine of the 10 total games missed by Curry so far.

-“All four wins required an element of grit,” coach Steve Kerr said.
-“Our fans can feel it, our fans have been great.
-I think they’re really enjoying watching this team grow.”

-The Blazers, who have lost four of five, began the third on a 19-9 burst to go ahead 75-69.
+The Blazers, who have lost four of five and five of seven, began the third on a 19-9 burst to go ahead 75-69.
 Anfernee Simons added 22 points and seven rebounds.

 Lillard and Simons were a combined 8 for 26 from long range.